 To the Streets is a fast-paced one-day design competition that asks multidisciplinary teams how a distributed network of assembly spaces could be designed for the streets of New York City’s five boroughs.

-To the Streets is a fast-paced one-day design competition that asks multidisciplinary teams how a distributed network of assembly spaces could be designed for the streets of New York City’s five boroughs.
-Participants propose how design can make activism more inclusive and champion the city’s diverse population.
-Proposals should be imaginative but also offer physical design elements that could be adopted by local groups and implemented by a municipal agency.
+To the Streets was a fast-paced one-day design competition that asks multidisciplinary teams how a distributed network of assembly spaces could be designed for the streets of New York City’s five boroughs.
+Participants proposed how design can make activism more inclusive and champion the city’s diverse population.

 Infrastructures of the Not Normal